Generic Name: Nitroglycerin Transdermal Patch (nye troe GLI ser in)

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Nitro-Dur?

-- If you have any of these health problems: Anemia, raised pressure in the head, or recent heart attack.
+- If you have any of these health problems: Anemia, raised pressure in the head (like with bleeding in the brain or head injury), or recent heart attack.

 - If you are taking any of these drugs: Avanafil, riociguat, sildenafil, tadalafil, or vardenafil.